EXP-code/EXP-docs/intro/EXP-tutorial.rst

 1. `SimpleHalo`: an halo with 10000 bodies

-2. `LowFi`: a disk and halo phase space, each component has 10000 particles, and a cylindrial disk expansion up to :math:`m=1`.
+2. `DiskHalo`: a disk and halo phase space, each component has 10000 particles, and a cylindrial disk expansion up to :math:`m=1`.

-3. `Better`: similar to `LowFi` but 100000 halo particles, and a high-resolution cylindrial disk expansion up to :math:`m=6`.
+3. `Nbody`: similar to `DiskHalo` but 100000 halo particles, and a high-resolution cylindrial disk expansion up to :math:`m=6`.

+4. `Binary`: is a simple simulation two-body binary system.
+While mostly a trivial test and example of calling EXP, it is a sanity check and possibly useful for experimenting integration tuning parameters.

 To run any or all of these, we recommend copy the directory to some local scratch location.
 Then adjust the `outdir` and `ldlibdir`